 Caroline Harrison Suite

-Caroline Harrison, the wife of Benjamin Harrison, was essential in creating the collection of porcelain that later developed into a White House Tradition.
-Inspired with hints of blue and bone white china, the suite highlights an assortment of decorative porcelain.
+Caroline Harrison, the wife of Benjamin Harrison, the 23rd President of the United States, was an essential figure in initiating many of the traditions still enjoyed by the public today.
+Harrison was the first inhabitant of the White House to decorate for the holidays and more famously was the originator of the first collection of porcelain that later developed into a White House tradition, and the beloved China Room.
+Inspired by Harrison, our downtown hotel suite features hints of blue and bone white china and highlights an assortment of decorative porcelain.

 At a glance